Questions & Answers

 Which FRCC courses do I need to complete?

-Students will be completing coursework necessary to earn their AAS degree and specific classes will be available from the link on our EC@N-STEM page after May 1, 2016.
+Students will be completing coursework necessary to earn their AAS degree and specific classes will be available from the link on our EC@N-STEM page.

 Will elective options be limited for EC@N-STEM students?